-Students at this level study a range of aspects designed to deepen their understanding of the Catholic faith.
-The course explores Gospel values as expressed through the story of Jesus and other significant Christian figures throughout history and how Christians are called to live out their faith in today's world.

-Units include 'Death and Resurrection', 'The Eucharist', 'How to make a good decision', 'Love' and 'Celebrating Religious Diversity'.
+Students at this level study a range of topics designed to deepen their understanding of, and their personal relevance to, the Catholic Faith.
+A recontextualised and dialogical pedagogy is employed to explore Gospel values as expressed through the story of Jesus and other significant Christian figures throughout history and how Christians are called to live out their faith in today's world.
+Units include 'Death and Resurrection in the Light of Easter', 'The Sacrament of the Eucharist', 'Moral Decision Making', and 'The Triune God - Love'.